Tracing Pages Of Korean History Through The Best Korean Historical Dramas

 King Taejong is succeeded by King Sejong, and his incumbency is portrayed by Han Suk Kyu in the Tree With Deep Roots.
 The period drama also stars Jang Hyuk and Shin Se Kyung, who helped picture the hardship faced by King Sejong in creating the Korean alphabet.
 For a detailed interpretation of King Sejong’s life, 2008 KBS production King Sejong the Great gives an account of his early years, ascension, stabilizing the throne, and enhancing the arts, science and culture of Joseon.

-Classic MBC drama Dae Jang Geum played by Lee Young Ae covers three Joseon Kings, and sketches the story of the first woman doctor for the King.
-It gives women an empowering message through the heroine’s quest to fulfill her dreams in a society which women’s worth is not valued.
+Classic MBC drama Dae Jang Geum played by Lee Young Ae covers three Joseon Kings, and sketches the story of the first woman doctor appointed by the King.
+It gives women an empowering message through the heroine’s quest in fulfilling her dreams amidst a society which does not pay attention to a woman’s worth.

 Hallyu actress Han Hyo Joo played the titular role of Dong Yi – the drama that recounts the turbulent governance of King Sukjong in controlling the resistance of the stubborn factions eager to cause trouble in his tenure.
-The romantic plot, involving King Sukjong and his concubines, is also relayed in a gripping manner, having brilliant lead girl and villainess equally.
+The romantic plot, involving King Sukjong and his concubines, is also relayed in a classic sageuk manner, having a villainess keen to make everything hard for the heroine.

 Post Joseon Era